Learn more about our Advertising Disclosure

 • Atlanta is considered to be less safe than Amarillo with a score of 35.77 vs Amarillo’s 74.69.

-Other things to consider for your Amarillo vs. Atlanta move
+Other things to consider for your Amarillo to Atlanta move

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

 • State licensing: Moving companies in Georgia are regulated by the the Georgia Department of Public Safety (GDPS).
 Regulations include insurance requirements and the handling of consumer complaints.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Always verify licensing details before committing to a mover.

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Atlanta without delay.
-You can select your official move date when completing the form.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Atlanta.
 Start the process here.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Opt for Released Value Protection for its cost-effectiveness, offered by movers at no extra charge.
 However, it provides minimal coverage, with the mover’s responsibility limited to 60 cents per pound per article.
 For comprehensive coverage matching the full value of your items, explore other options with your chosen moving company or consider a third-party insurance provider.